Two Exhibitions Chart Judy Chicago’s Visionary Legacy

 While he may not have held a mallet over Chicago’s head, the critic Hilton Kramer must have caused real offence to the artist when he asked in his New York Times review of her eponymous 1980 show at the Brooklyn Museum: ‘Is The Dinner Party even art?’
 Before concluding that, even if it was art, it was bad art.
 Of course, Chicago had the last laugh.
 The Dinner Party (1974–79), a ceremonial banquet table set with plates dedicated to influential women throughout history, is now permanently installed in its own room of the museum.

-The inclusion of ‘Autobiography of a Year (1993–94)’ strikes a curious tone in an otherwise celebratory exhibition, which originated at the New Museum, New York, and opened at LUMA a month before another survey show, ‘Revelations’, at Serpentine Galleries, London.
+The inclusion of ‘Autobiography of a Year (1993–94)’ strikes a curious tone in an otherwise celebratory exhibition, which originated at the New Museum, New York, and opened at LUMA a month after another survey show, ‘Revelations’, at Serpentine Galleries, London.
 Together, the attention generated by both exhibitions, which feature examples from all Chicago’s major bodies of work in mostly chronological order, constitutes something of a victory lap for the 85-year-old artist.
 But by opening with a series that centres on self-doubt and anxiety, Chicago reminds audiences that her success did not come overnight.
 Rather, it took six decades until she finally got the full recognition that she always felt she deserved.

 Born into a progressive Jewish family in 1939, Chicago, whose adopted surname is assumed from her native city, has said that she felt ‘entitled’ to become an artist, but that her ambitions collided with the societal construction of femininity.
 One of the earliest works on display in Arles, Rainbow Pickett (1965/2004), embodies this tension, reimagining the minimalist sculpture of the era in a candy-hued palette.
 Comprising six monochrome trapezoids leant against the wall in decreasing size order, it looks, in the best way possible, like what might have happened if John McCracken had produced a sculpture for the Barbie Dreamhouse.